 Breville (ASX: BRG)

 Breville is a premium kitchen appliances business with a presence in Australia, Europe and the Americas.
 It was founded in 1932 – founded from capital obtained from a successful 4-to-1 bet at the 1932 Melbourne Cup.
-Breville sells nearly $1.5bn in goods each year in over 100 countries globally and caters to middle to higher income earners.
+Breville sells over $1.5bn in goods each year in over 100 countries globally and caters to middle to higher income earners.
 It is headquartered in Sydney, has manufacturing facilities in China and regional offices in key markets.

 Reliance Worldwide (ASX:RWC)